rleonr93/rleonr-server-infra/README.md

 ## Development

-### Load Secrets into Docker
+### Load Secrets and Dynamic Variables into Docker
-Secrets are injected into services by downloading them to the `env` folder first.
-In order to inject secrets into a new service:
+Secrets and dynamic variables are injected into services by downloading them to the `env` folder first.
+In order to do this for a new service:
 1. Create a new project in Doppler e.g. *new-service*
 2. Create a [Service Token](https://docs.doppler.com/docs/service-tokens) e.g. *new-service-prod*
 3. Include a new DOPPLER_CONFIG_ variable on `.env` (and `.env.example` for documentation purposes) e.g. *DOPPLER_CONFIG_NEW_SERVICE*